mbkoltai/ExaStoLog/doc/README.md

 		multiscan_pars_up_down,transition_rates_table,stg_table,x0,disp_var);
 ```

-Plot the results as a two-dimensional heatmap for selected model variable(s), in our case we plot metastasis:
+Plot the results as a two-dimensional heatmap for selected model variable(s), in our case metastasis:
 ```MATLAB
 % what model variables to plot? sel_nodes=4;